One Day In Oxford England Itinerary

 Some walking tours have special themes you may enjoy.
 For example, you could book a Tolkien and CS Lewis walking tour or a Harry Potter tour.
 There’s also a hidden histories tour, which is one of the all in vogue “uncomfortable” tours.

-If you didn’t book a guided walking tour, start with the venerable Ashmolean Museum.
-Established in 1683, the Ashmolean is one of Britain’s oldest public museums.
-Plus, it’s completely free to visit.
+If you’re not on a walking tour, begin at the Ashmolean Museum.
+Founded in 1683, it’s one of Britain’s oldest public museums.
+And admission is free.

-The museum’s “Ancient World” galleries house collections of Islamic art, Egyptian mummies, Indian textiles, ancient documents, and even Oliver Cromwell’s death mask.
+Highlights include the “Ancient World” galleries, with Islamic art, Egyptian mummies, Indian textiles, ancient manuscripts, and even Oliver Cromwell’s death mask.

 Upstairs in the Italian Renaissance area, you’ll find sketches by Michelangelo and Raphael.
 There are also masterpieces by Uccello, Mantegna, and Bellini.
 The museum’s acknowledged masterpiece is Uccello’s The Hunt in the Forest.